keepassxreboot/keepassxc-org/docs/keepassxc-browser-migration.md

 #### Step 3 - Connect to the database
 Open KeePassXC and unlock your database (this is important, the following steps won't work if your database is locked or KeePassXC isn't running).

 Switch to your browser and click the KeePassXC icon next to your address bar.
-A popup appears telling you that KeePassXC-Browser has not been configured (if you see another error message, click *Refresh* and wait a few seconds).
+A popup appears telling you that KeePassXC-Browser has not been configured (if you see a different error message, click *Refresh* and wait a few seconds).

 ![Connect KeePassXC-Browser to your database]({{ site.baseurl }}/images/browser-migration/connect.png)